-Notes receivable represents the intercompany activities as a result of the external debt issuances.
-Proceeds from the external debt issuances are lent to the Parent at rates established by the treasury function of the Parent and which approximate the market rate of interest that the Parent incurs in funding its business as it is periodically reassessed and are payable on demand.
+Notes receivable represents the proceeds from Borrowings (structured notes) which are lent to the Parent at rates established by the treasury function of the Parent and its consolidated subsidiaries (the "Firm") and are payable on demand.
+These rates are periodically assessed and intended to approximate the market rate of interest that the Firm incurs in funding its business.

-Receivables from and payables to the Parent and affiliates represent unsettled amounts associated with intercompany agreements for certain activities, including the Tax Sharing Agreement with Parent as discussed further in Note 9.
-These receivables and payables to Parent and other affiliates are unsecured, payable on demand, and bear interest at rates established by the treasury function of the Parent and which approximate the market rate of interest that the Parent incurs in funding its business as it is periodically reassessed.
+Receivables from and Payables to the Parent represent unsettled amounts related to Borrowings (structured notes) and the Tax Sharing Agreement as discussed further in Note 9.
+These receivables and payables are unsecured, payable on demand, and bear interest at rates established by the treasury function of the Firm and which approximate the market rate of interest that the Firm incurs in funding its business as it is periodically reassessed.